 Tucson Water and Arizona Project WET offer Discovery Program Journeys, a series of self-guided tours at the Sweetwater Wetlands.
 The Journeys start at the main kiosk.
 Guests can use a QR code reader app on any smart device to view the Wetlands in a scientific way while navigating this 60-acre site.
 Botany, Hydrology, Ornithology, and Wildlife Biology Journeys show the surface water-groundwater connection and how water is managed in Tucson.

-Tucson Audubon Society offers weekly field trips to see waterfowl, regular and visiting warblers, and several other exciting species at the Sweetwater Wetlands.
+Beginning June 3, Tucson Audubon Society is resuming weekly field trips to see waterfowl, regular and visiting warblers, and several other exciting species at the Sweetwater Wetlands.
+The following restrictions will apply: no more than 10 people in the group, including the guide; everyone must wear face covering; everyone must observe safe social distancing; and pre-registration is required.
 Birders of all experience levels are welcome.
-For more information, contact Luke Safford at 520-209-1811 or at firstname.lastname@example.org.
+For more information and to register, contact Luke Safford at 520-209-1811 or at firstname.lastname@example.org.

 - Every Wednesday.
 Start times: November through February at 8 a.m.; March through April at 7 a.m.; May through August at 6 a.m.; September through October at 7 a.m.

-- There are restrooms at the trailhead.
-Bring your own water.
-Wear comfortable shoes and a hat, if desired.
+- There is a restroom and water bottle filling station at the facility.
+Bring your own water/container.
+Wear comfortable shoes, a hat, and sunscreen, if desired.

 Field Activity Guide, Birding Resources, Map